-Emeritus Professor, Lancaster University and University Vienna.
+Emeritus Professor, Lancaster University and University of Vienna.

 2017, Willi Brandt Visiting Professor, Malmö University.